-partnership while he was a partner, including malpractice, even though the action was not adjudicated to be wrongful until after the partner withdrew from the firm.
-343
+A general partner who withdraws from the partnership in violation of the partnership agreement is liable to the partnership and the other partners for damages caused by the wrongful withdrawal.
+A withdrawn general partner may also be liable for actions committed by the partnership while he was a partner, including malpractice, even though the action was not adjudicated to be wrongful until after the partner withdrew from the firm.
+385

 In a change from old Texas law, a creditor under current Tex.
 GP Stats. must exhaust partnership assets before collecting a partnership debt from an individual partner on his or her joint and several liability, except in limited circumstances.
 Previously, a creditor could obtain a judgment enforceable against an individual partner's assets without suing the partnership.
 Generally, Tex.
 GP Stats. require that there be a judgment against the partnership and that the individual partner has been served in that action; however, a judgment against a partnership is not automatically a judgment against its partners.
-446
+388